Watts-College/paf-514-template/practice/week-01.md

-### Q5-B: Memory Allocation and Precision
+### Q6-B: Memory PRECISION Errors

-Since computers only allocate a certain amount of memory for numbers at some point they will need to truncate a number in order to store it in memory.
+Computers only allocate a certain amount of memory for a number so at some point they will need to truncate the value to store it in memory.

-Explain why the following might happen
+Explain why the following might happen:

 ```r
 x <- 6.001